MaikKoster/OSDriverPackage/docs/Compare-OSDriverPackage.md

 driver, you can use Compare-OSDrive to overwrite this standard behaviour individuall.

 Comparison logic is based on the implementation of Compare-OSDriver:
-If it has the same or lower version as the Core Driver, and all PnPIDs are handled by the Core Driver as well, the Replace property will be set to $true to indicate, that it can most likely be replaced by the Core Driver.
+If it has the same or lower version as the Core Driver, and all Hardware IDs are handled by the Core Driver as well, the Replace property will be set to $true to indicate, that it can most likely be replaced by the Core Driver.
 If not, it will return $false.